 Another thing is to resign yourself to the fact that you’ll be one of the last people to hear about things.
 When you’re competing with different time zones and therefore having to schedule Skype sessions, there’s really no way around the fact that you’ll trickle to the bottom of the list.
 And that’s just for major life events, forget about the day to day things you used to chat about over drinks every Friday night.
 Because of this, you must accept that things will never again quite be like they were.
 You can gather the same group of close friends, but expect that you will be occasionally adrift in the conversation as a new inside joke flies over your head or there are awkward pauses as you all find your rhythm again.

 Using social media, scheduling Skype chats, and having actual in-person visits have been indispensable not only in helping me stay connected with friends but also in establishing a new normal.
-It may sound obvious to you (it surely wasn’t to me), but telling people how you are feeling works wonders—if you’re worrying about where you stand or are feeling vulnerable, there’s a good chance that she’s probably going through some of the same and that common emotional ground is miraculous.
+It may sound obvious to you (it surely wasn’t to me), but telling people how you are feeling works wonders.
+If you’re worried about where you stand or are feeling vulnerable, there’s a good chance that she’s probably going through some of the same.
+That emotional common ground is miraculous.

 It hasn’t been all gloom and doom because living abroad has only deepened those friendships where distance has always been a factor.
-Another best friend and I lived in physical proximity only during high school and even though our lives look quite different from the outside—she’s a stay at home mom and writer in Oregon, I have no kids and am a volunteer in Colombia—the feelings of restlessness and isolation that come from being at home are the exact same.
-Leaning on each other in these moments has been one of a few things in the past couple of years that have bumped us from childhood friends to practically sisters.
+My other best friend and I lived in physical proximity only during high school.
+Even though our lives look quite different from the outside—she’s a stay at home mom and writer in Oregon, I have no kids and am a volunteer in Colombia—the feelings of restlessness and isolation that come from being at home are the exact same.
+Leaning on each other in these moments has been one of a few things in the past couple of years that have bumped us from childhood friends to practical sisters.

 Coming to grips with transitioning friendships has been the hardest part of being an expat.
-If I’m being honest, part of the struggle comes from feeling that by choosing to live abroad, I’ve chosen the expat life over them and am also choosing to strain our relationship.
-It’s even worse to see how the more time that goes by, the more we move away from the way things were—it would be so much easier if our previous lives would lay dormant, in a Sleeping Beauty style state of suspension, reanimating only when I pop back in.
+Part of the struggle comes from feeling that by choosing to live abroad, I’ve chosen the expat life over them and am also choosing to strain our relationship.
+It’s even worse to see how the more time that goes by, the more we move away from the way things were.
+It would be so much easier if our previous lives would lay dormant, in a Sleeping Beauty style state of suspension, reanimating only when I pop back in.

 I know that those friends who are basically family will stay in my life no matter how many miles or moves or changes come.
 Even though it makes flaming daggers shoot out of my eyes, I am genuinely happy to see my bestie having fun on Facebook.
 But still, I can’t deny the little sniffle of relief that came when I heard that after everything with that surprise birthday party was said and done, ours were the faces that were missed most.